jump-dev/Cbc.jl/README.md

 set_optimizer_attribute(model, "logLevel", 1)
 ```

+### Options

-Options are solver-dependent, and unfortunately not well documented.
+Options are, unfortunately, not well documented.

 The following options are likely to be the most useful: